Idearia/wp-tests/README.md

 1. Create a test by extending `Idearia\WpTests\WordPressTestCase`.
 1. Launch `vendor/bin/phpunit` to run your tests.

-# Example test
+# Example class

-You can find a complete test example in ./examples/WordPressTest.php.
+You can find an example of a test class in *examples/WordPressTest.php*.
 In this test, we create, fetch and delete a WordPress post.

+# Example phpunit.xml

+In *examples/phpunit.example.xml* you can find an example of a PHPUnit configuration file containing all the possible configurations of wp-tests.

 # Logging